-In this article, we’ll show how smaller publishers can level the playing field, build strong revenue streams, and even outperform larger competitors in key areas.
+This article reveals how smaller publishers can level the playing field, build strong revenue streams, and even outshine bigger competitors with practical 2025 ad monetization tips.
+Let’s dive in!

 Contents

 - 1 1.
-Specialize With Niche Content That Drives High Engagement
+Specialize in Niche Content That Drives High Engagement

 - 2 2.
 Use Header Bidding to Increase Revenue Through Competition